awsdocs/amazon-ec2-user-guide-windows/doc_source/ec2config-version-details.md

 1. Open the Amazon SNS console at [https://console\.aws\.amazon\.com/sns/v3/home](https://console.aws.amazon.com/sns/v3/home)\.

-1. In the navigation bar, change the region to **US East \(N\.
+1. In the navigation bar, change the Region to **US East \(N\.
 Virginia\)**, if necessary\.
-You must select this region because the SNS notifications that you are subscribing to were created in this region\.
+You must select this Region because the SNS notifications that you are subscribing to were created in this Region\.

 1. In the navigation pane, choose **Subscriptions**\.